herkkules/herkkules/README.md

 I step in as a seasoned product leader to provide stability and drive by filling a leadership gap, managing the onboarding of a permanent executive, or scaling your product organisation to meet increasing demands.
 I deliver hands-on expertise to ensure continuity and momentum.

-> Company evolution sometimes brings its own **Leadership Gap**, requiring empathy and scalable systems.
+> Company evolution sometimes brings its own **Leadership Gap**, requiring empathy and sustainable routines.
 I design and implement frameworks that enable your organisation to meet growing demands with agility and resilience, ensuring both immediate and long-term success.

 > - **Translating strategy into routines:**  I work closely with teams and stakeholders to distil overarching goals into concrete, actionable plans, driving progress without compromising quality or vision.